Skip to Content

 Again, booking a skip-the-line ticket is the best way to make sure you get up there at the time you’d like because there can be long queues even early and late in the day.

-6. Where do you purchase your ticket to visit the Redeemer Statue?
+6. Where do you purchase your tickets?

 Stairs that lead up to the Christ the redeemer Statue in Rio de Janeiro, Brazil